Contrastive Diffusion Guidance for Spatial Inverse Problems: Method

 \subsection{Improving Diffusion Inference}

 \textbf{Intersection Penalty.} We found it helpful to penalize intersections between \emph{walls} and \emph{trajectories} during inference.
-We add an intersection penalty $\mathcal{L}_{\text{intersect}} = \|\by \odot (1-\bxh)\|_{1}$ which counts (up to a constant scale) the total number of pixels where a trajectory overlaps a wall.
-Lowering this term during reverse diffusion steers updates toward wall–trajectory compatibility, yielding floorplans that respect the observed paths $\by$.
+We add an intersection penalty $\mathcal{L}_{\text{intersect}} = \|\by \odot (1-\bxh)\|_{1}$, to all baselines and {\name}, which counts (up to a constant scale) the total number of pixels where a trajectory overlaps a wall.
+Minimizing this penalty term during reverse diffusion steers updates toward wall–trajectory compatibility, yielding floorplans that respect the observed trajectories $\by$.

 \textbf{Using Adam with DDIM.} Once the likelihood surrogate and intersection penalty are plugged in, \name\ performs gradient-based optimization over a nonconvex posterior via DDIM \cite{ddim} or DDPM \cite{ddpm}.
 Since DDIM uses fewer reverse steps than DDPM, plain GD/SGD can under-integrate our embedding-based gradients, leading to poor convergence.
 We therefore replace GD/SGD inside each DDIM step with \emph{Adam}~\cite{adam}.
 This supplements the reverse diffusion process with higher-order information about the optimization landscape and improves convergence.
 Algorithm~\ref{alg:mapdps} reflects this change by using Adam in the guidance step.
 To control guidance strength over the short DDIM schedule, we use a brief cosine annealing (denoted as AnnealLR in Algorithm~\ref{alg:mapdps}) of the learning rate. \emph{Before} the ramp starts (for $t\le t_s$) we keep the rate fixed at $\eta_t=\eta_0$; \emph{after} the ramp ends (for $t\ge t_e$) we clamp it to $\eta_{\min}=\rho\,\eta_0$.
 During the ramp ($t_s<t<t_e$) we use: